 Disability Age-related rates based on experience; see table of sample rates.
-All incidence es are assumed to be duty-related.
-Allowance for combined Liabilities for former members are increased by 30.00% to account for the effect service annuity of some participants having eligibility for a Combined Service Annuity.
-Administrative expenses Prior year administrative expenses expressed as percentage of prior year pro jected payroll.
-Refund of contributions Account balances accumulate interest until normal retirement date and discounted back to the valuation date.
-All employees withdrawing after become eligible for a deferred benefit take the larger of their contributions accumi ulated with interest or the value of their deferred benefit.
-Commencement of deferred Members receiving deferred annuities (including current terminated de- ferred benefits members) are assumed to begin receiving benefits at age 55.
+All incidences are assumed to be duty-related.
+Allowance for combined service annuity Liabilities for former members are increased by 30.00% to account for the effect of some participants having eligibility for a Combined Service Annuity.
+Administrative expenses Prior year administrative expenses expressed as percentage of prior year projected payroll.
+Refund of contributions Account balances accumulate interest until normal retirement date and are discounted back to the valuation date.
+All employees withdrawing after becoming eligible for a deferred benefit take the larger of their contributions accumulated with interest or the value of their deferred benefit.
+Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at age 55.
 Percentage married 85% of active members are assumed to be married.
-Actual marital status is s used for members in payment status.
-Age of spouse Females are assumed to be three years younger than their male spouses. .
+Actual marital status is used for members in payment status.
+Age of spouse Females are assumed to be three years younger than their male spouses.
 For members in payment status, actual spouse date of birth is used, if provided.
 Eligible children Retiring members are assumed to have no dependent children.
-Form of payment Married members retiring from active status are assumed to elect subsidized d joint and survivor form of annuity as follows: Males: 5% elect 25% Joint & Survivor option 10% elect 50% Joint & Survivor option 10% elect 75% Joint & Survivor option 35% elect 100% Joint & Survivor option Females: 5% elect 25% Joint & Survivor option 5% elect 50% Joint & Survivor option 5% elect 75% Joint & Survivor option 5% elect 100% Joint & Survivor option 1 Remaining married members and unmarried members are assumed to ele ct the Straight Life option.
-Members receiving deferred annuities (including current terminated de- ferred members) are assumed to elect a straight life annuity.
-Eligibility testing Eligibility for benefits is determined based upon the age nearest birthday y and service on the date the decrement is assumed to occur.
+Form of payment Married members retiring from active status are assumed to elect subsidized joint and survivor form of annuity as follows: Males: 5% elect 25% Joint & Survivor option 10% elect 50% Joint & Survivor option 10% elect 75% Joint & Survivor option 35% elect 100% Joint & Survivor option 5% elect 25% Joint & Survivor option 5% elect 50% Joint & Survivor option 5% elect 75% Joint & Survivor option 5% elect 100% Joint & Survivor option Remaining married members and unmarried members are assumed to elect the Straight Life option.
+Members receiving deferred annuities (including current terminated deferred members) are assumed to elect a straight life annuity.
+Eligibility testing Eligibility for benefits is determined based upon the age nearest birthday and service on the date the decrement is assumed to occur.
 Decrement operation Withdrawal decrements do not operate during retirement eligibility.
+Decrements are assumed to occur mid-fiscal year.
 Service credit accruals It is assumed that members accrue one year of service credit per year.
+Pay Increases Pay increases are assumed to happen at the beginning of the fiscal year.
+This is equivalent to assuming that reported earnings are pensionable earnings for the year ending on the valuation date.